- For a great party with friends, make sure you get your hands on the best virtual DJ software for Windows 10.

 - Download now PCDJ Dex 3 free edition

 Serato DJ is software chosen by many club DJs that has numerous state-of-the-art tools and options for gigs.
-The software is retailing at $99, but you can subscribe to Serato with a $9.99 montly subscription.
-There’s also a freeware Serato DJ Intro you can add to Windows 10, macOS Sierra and Mac OS X platforms from this web page.
+The software is retailing at $99, but you can subscribe to Serato with a $9.99 monthly subscription.
+There’s also a freeware Serato DJ Intro you can add to Windows 10, macOS Sierra, and Mac OS X platforms from this web page.

 Serato DJ consists of four virtual track decks that enable users to mix four channels simultaneously for more creative remixes.
-Each of the track decks have full color waveforms with red representing bass, green mid-range and blue treble audio frequencies.
+Each of the track decks has full-color waveforms with red representing bass, green mid-range and blue treble audio frequencies.

 Mixxx 2.0 incorporates four virtual turntable decks to combine tracks with, which are held together with the Master Sync engine that keeps them aligned.
 Each of the decks have red, green and blue waveforms so that DJs can visualize audio changes in the tracks.
 Beat looping, vinyl emulation, hot cues and pitchbend are a few of the mixing engine’s advanced controls.